JoanStinson/UnityDesignPatternsReference/README.md

    Provides the ability to restore an object to its previous state (undo).

    ![Diagram](https://github.com/JoanStinson/RetroRPGPatterns/blob/main/Diagrams/Behavioral%20Patterns/Memento.png)

+   > Similar to the State pattern, but with an extra feature that gives objects the ability to roll back to a previous state.
 * ### Observer
    It's a publish/subscribe pattern, which allows  a number of observer objects to see an event.